rachayita/OpsNotes/rust/rust.md

 - in method signatures inside the impl block
   - references might be tied to the lifetime of references in the struct’s fields
   - or references  might be independent
+- cannot borrow mutable reference more than once at a time

 ## const and 'static
 - const are static, immutable and inlined, simply replacing the const name with its value